Compress PDF

 |---|---|---|---|

-For everyday compression needs, emailing reports, shrinking scanned documents, and meeting upload limits, a browser-based tool can be a practical option.
-A desktop PDF editor remains the appropriate choice for workflows requiring selectable text preservation, accessibility tags, form fields, or complex PDF editing.
+For everyday compression needs, emailing reports, shrinking scanned documents, and meeting upload limits, browser-side lossy compression can be a practical option.
+PDF-aware desktop software remains the appropriate choice for workflows requiring selectable text, accessibility tags, form fields, or complex PDF editing.

 Privacy and Security: Browser-Side Compression